 Assata Sherrill: Yes.
 Not only was my views about life changed, travel changed my lifestyle.
 Family and friends see me or talk with me, and think they know me, but they don’t.
 I’m no longer the person they used to know.
 My conversations with people today has changed drastically, due to the knowledge acquired from my travels.
 I still love and remember them, however, I feel such a disconnect.
 I can’t go back in time and be the person people remembered.

-Then I just sat there, so grateful not to be interrupted during my breakdown.
-Home is a country so foreign to me now.
 I called up CS friends inquiring about these feelings I was having.
 I was instructed to talk with folks who have traveled, I did, and it helped.